 Caryn Sherbet Psychotherapy

 I work with individuals, couples, and polycules experiencing a variety of emotional, sexual, and/or social health challenges.
-I work with children of all ages, and am passionate about providing age-appropriate gender and sexuality-affirming therapy.
 I strive to help clients cultivate fulfilling sexual relationships with themselves and others.

 I believe pleasure is a human right and one that is deeply undervalued in our society.
 I’m staunchly pro- sex work, queerness, neurodivergence, kink, polyamory, fat liberation, and justice for BIPOC folks, to name a few.
 I’m dedicated to anti-oppressive practice and am especially passionate about providing support for folks whose experiences come from a place of marginalization.